 This accommodation allows students to use a dictionary or spell check device so that they will not be penalized for basic spelling and grammar errors when they are otherwise able to provide accurate responses to the questions be asked.

-Students with disabilities may request permission to record class lectures and discussions.
 Recording class materials is allowed when the student provides notification of the accommodation to the instructor.
 The student must provide his/her own recording device and may discuss with the instructor the best placement of the recording device.
-Instructors have the right to request that the student turn off any recording if the discussion involves the privacy and confidentiality of what is being shared in class.
+To protect the privacy of others, instructors have the right to request that students turn off any recording if the discussion involves the sharing of personal information.

 - Students may ask a fellow classmate for a copy of his/her notes directly.
 Students may share notes by making photocopies or by exchanging notes electronically.

 - Students may use a smart pen, recording device, or note-taking software.
 AS provides training on technology that will assist students with note-taking in the classroom.